 Part 2 — The Use and Abuse of Vegetational Concepts

 Part two shows how the modern scientific perspective of the natural world is actually a fantasy.
 It has little to do with the reality of nature.
 It is based on mechanistic ideas that were projected on to the natural world in the 1950s by scientists: That nature is a giant cybernetic machine of order that sees humans, and everyone else on the planet, as merely cogs in that machine.
 In an age disillusioned with modern politics, these ideas began to take on a new appeal, as the “self-regulating ecosystem” model became the basis for the utopian vision of society where technocrats would provide new ways of governing without leaders or politics, along with global visions of connectivity analogous, they claim, to the Gaia theory.
 These ideas emerged out of the hippie communes in the United States in the 1960s and from counter-culture computer scientists who believed that global webs of computers could liberate the world.
 But, at the very moment this was happening, the science of ecology discovered that the theory of the self-regulating ecosystem wasn’t true.
 Instead what was found was that nature is really dynamic and constantly changing in myriad ways.
-But it was too late, the dream of the self-organising network had already captured the imagination of the technologists and the wider culture, unwilling to revise technological “progress.”
+But it was too late, the dream of the self-organizing network had already captured the imagination of the technologists and the wider culture, unwilling to revise technological “progress.”
 BBC

 Part 3 — The Monkey in the Machine and the Machine in the Monkey

 This episode looks at why popular culture finds this machine vision so beguiling.
-The film posits that it is perhaps as all past political dreams of changing the world for the better seem to have failed, the retreat into machine-fantasies that reinforce the desire for it to be true that we have no control over our actions, is an excuse and rationalisation of our failure.
+The film posits that it is perhaps as all past political dreams of changing the world for the better seem to have failed, the retreat into machine-fantasies that reinforce the desire for it to be true that we have no control over our actions, is an excuse and rationalization of our failure.
 At the basis of the film is Bill Hamilton, a scientist.
-He claimed that human behaviour is guided by codes buried deep within us—a theory later popularised by Richard Dawkins as the so-called “selfish gene.”
+He claimed that human behavior is guided by codes buried deep within us—a theory later popularized by Richard Dawkins as the so-called “selfish gene.”
 Fundamentally, these people claimed that individual human beings are really just machines whose only job is to make sure their ‘genetic codes are passed on for eternity.’
 This final part in the series sets out to explain why these theories are problematic, beginning in 2000 in the jungles of the Congo and Rwanda, where Hamilton is to espouse his dark theories.
 But all around him the Congo is being torn apart.
 The film then interweaves the two stories: The strange roots of Hamilton’s theories, and the history of the West’s tortured exploitation of the Congo in order to continue manufacturing the technology that keeps the West’s dogmatic utopian ideas alive.
 BBC